Portrait of Nick Watton

 Toggle dark mode

-A talented developer and key team member on significant projects for some of Storm's highest profile clients, demonstrating strong core frontend competencies and an appetite for personal growth and skill development.
+A talented developer and key team member on significant projects for some of Storm's highest profile clients, demonstrating strong core front end competencies and an appetite for personal growth and skill development.

 Mick Perkins - Technical Lead, Storm ID